-In honour of the achievement of John Charles Polanyi, recipient of the 1986 Nobel Prize in Chemistry, the Government of the Province of Ontario has established a fund to provide up to five prizes to outstanding researchers in the early stages of their career who are continuing to postdoctoral studies or have recently started a faculty appointment at an Ontario university.
-One prize is available in each of the 5 areas broadly defined as: Physics, Chemistry, Physiology or Medicine, Literature and Economic Science (the areas of the award are the same as the Nobel Prize areas).
+To honour of the achievement of John Charles Polanyi, recipient of the 1986 Nobel Prize in Chemistry, the Ontario Government established a fund to provide John Charles Polanyi Prizes annually to up to five outstanding researchers or scholars who are in the early stages of their career and at Ontario universities.
+The prizes, each which is currently valued at $20,000, will be conferred in the fall of 2018.
+They are available in the areas of Physics, Chemistry, Physiology or Medicine, Literature, and Economic Science, broadly defined.

 The John Charles Polanyi Prize is a prestigious award and The University of Toronto is well represented on the list of prize winners.
 It is our aim to remain successful in this competition and we continue to encourage graduate units to nominate their strongest, eligible candidates.

 |Applicant Deadline to IMS:||November 16, 2017|

 * Applicants are to submit their application to their graduate unit or their supervisor’s affiliated graduate unit, not the Graduate Awards Office (or the Dean of Graduate Studies as the COU announcement indicates).

 To be eligible for an award, applicants must: